Etruria89/RTI_Final/01_Ass_I/README_I.md

 The target position is here defined as a couple of random values between (-6.0, 6.0).
 All nodes and custom services are contained in the package **sol_1_pkg**, along with their documentation.

-The ROS package **final_assignment** here presented is to be intended as complementar to the 'gmapping' one, since all nodes herein are developed in a way that does not require any modification to be made to those ones.
-The content of the package is the following:
+The ROS package **sol_1_pkg** here presented contents is the following:

 ![package_tree](Sol_1_tree.png)
 - **CMakeLists.txt:** the cmake file of the package;
-- **simulation_gmapping.launch:** tha is required for the definition of the robot and of the simulation environment it includes the creation of the simulation in **Gazebo** and its visualizarion in **rviz** with pretuned parameters.
-	All the required setting for the simulation are stored in the **worlds**, **urdf** and **param** folders
+- **package.xml:** the XML file describing package requisites
-- **final_launcher.launch:** the launch files for the nodes required for the control of the robot including:
+- **sol_launch.xml:** a laucher that includes the run of all the nodes required for the control of the robot
+	including:
-	- the main node from **main_m.py** that manages the control of the robot
+	- the **robot_controller_server.py** script for the creation of the service needed to provide new targets to the robot
-	- the move_base node via the **move_base.launch** launcher
-	- the bug_o nodes importing the **go_to_point_service_m.py** and **wall_follow_service_m.py** scripts
-	- the user interface via the **user_interface.py** script
+	- the **robot_controller_client.py** script for controlling the speed of the robot, checking the achievent of the target postion and requesting new target to the server
-	- it itializes all the parameters for the robot control.
+- **Target.srv:** a server that provides the new target to the robot
-- **user_interface.py:** the other launch file, inside it are defined the nodes that interface with the user and shall thus be run separately from the one constantly printing on video the position of the robot.

 ---